Beatriz Guido

-Biography
+Early life and education

 Guido was born in Rosario, Santa Fe Province, the daughter of architect Ángel Guido (renowned as the creator of the National Flag Memorial) and of Uruguayan actress Berta Eirin.
 She studied at the Faculty of Philosophy and Letters of the University of Buenos Aires.

 She studied in Italy and France, following the perspectives of some existentialist authors.
 She collaborated with some cultural magazines writing articles about them.
 On those years, around 1950, she started tre translation of Gabriel Marcel's works from French to Spanish.

+Career

 With her first novel, La casa del ángel, she won the EMECE prize in 1954.
 It was the beginning of several best seller publications, that continued with La caída, Fin de fiesta and, especially, El incendio y las visperas.
 All of them put her into the public scene.

 The adaptation of La casa del ángel to film, made by Leopoldo Torre Nilsson, was also the first collaboration between them (a creative team that reflects their sentimental life together), and continued for more than twenty years (and 18 films), until his death in 1978.
 After that, she collaborated with other directors.
 A wide part of her scripts (all of the co-written with other authors) was based on her own novels and short stories.

 She also wrote some theatre plays and articles for the press.
 Because of her outspoken anti-Peronism, she was branded a "right-wing writer" and a "false aristocrat" by the government of Juan Perón and some critics from her time.

+Later life and death

 In 1983 she won the National Literature Prize.
 In 1984 she won the Konex Merit Diploma on Letters.
 In 1984 she was named Cultural Attaché of the Argentinean Embassy in Spain.
 She died in Madrid on March 4, 1988.